Suma (Pfaffia paniculata) is one of the best of the Amazonian medicinal herbs. It's a shrubby ground vine found deep in the Amazon rainforest.

 - Anti cholesterol

-For cancer these doses should be increased drastically
+For cancer therapy, these doses should be increased dramatically.

 - Immune Conditions: